 Turning signals into action

-When a competitor's sales team engages with one of your ICP accounts on LinkedIn, when a lead changes jobs, or when your brand is mentioned on LinkedIn - these are all signals.
+When a competitor's sales team engages with one of your ICP accounts on LinkedIn, when a lead changes jobs, or when your brand is mentioned through B2B social conversations — these are all signals.
 But signals alone aren't enough.
 The real impact comes when they're contextualized, prioritized, and integrated into your workflow.
 That's where platforms like Sillage make the difference.

 Imagine receiving a Slack notification when a competitor interacts with one of your top ICP accounts on LinkedIn.
 Not just any notification, but one that includes context: the account's current stage in your pipeline, recent interactions, and suggested next steps.